-New California Law Requires Sexual Harassment Training
+New Requirements for California Sexual Harassment Training

 The problem lies in developing and delivering training when companies are not sure how to proceed.
 California began leading the way in late 2018 by requiring mandatory sexual harassment training for everyone.
 A previous law existed since 2005, covering California organizations with more than 50 employees, the training was only required for supervisors and managers.

 What Is Sexual Harassment Training?

 The US Equal Employment Opportunity Commission (EEOC) defines sexual harassment as: Unwelcome sexual advances, requests for sexual favors, and or verbal or physical conduct of a sexual nature when such conduct:

 - Explicitly or implicitly affects an individual’s employment